-The Respondent-Wife wanted to get her Appellant-Husband separated from his family too, ‘merely for monetary considerations’.
-She had a ‘legitimate expectation’ to see that the income of her Husband is used for her and not for the family members of the Husband.
+Respondent-Wife wanted to get her Appellant-Husband separated from his family too, ‘merely for monetary considerations’.
+She had a ‘legitimate expectation’ to see, the income of Appellant-Husband is used for her and not for his family members.

 The observation was not important to the matter.
 Two acts of cruelty had already been confirmed with precedent.
-Frankly, it had been 20 years since the Respondent-Wife had left the matrimonial home.
+Frankly, it had been 20 years since Respondent-Wife had left the matrimonial home.
 An indifference reflected by her Counsel too, who was absent when called out for hearing.
-A mere confirmation that, “the persistent effort of the Respondent-Wife to constrain the Appellant to be separated from the family constituted an act of ‘cruelty’” should have sufficed.
-By April, 2015 the SC had already pronounced in Vinod Kumar v.
+A mere confirmation, “the persistent effort of Respondent-Wife to constrain Appellant-Husband to be separated from the family constituted an act of ‘cruelty’” should have sufficed.
+By April, 2015 SC had already pronounced in Vinod Kumar v.
 Saraswathi, [Civil Appeal Nos.
-5511-5512 of 2014] that “making it impossible for any close relatives to visit or reside in the matrimonial home would also indubitably result in cruelty to the other spouse”.
+5511-5512 of 2014], “making it impossible for any close relatives to visit or reside in the matrimonial home would also indubitably result in cruelty to the other spouse”.

 Obiter Dicta, “like the proverbial chickens of destiny, come home to roost sooner or later in a very uncomfortable way to Judges who have uttered them” [Cooke v.
 New River Co., (1888) 38 Ch.
 D. 56].
 SC now recognizes the pious and legal obligation of a Hindu son, brought up and given education by his parents, to maintain his parents at their old age, if they have no or meagre income, and especially if the son is the only earning member of the family.
 SC also recognizes, without a justifiable strong reason a wife would never insist that her husband should get separated from the family and only live with her.